anandpanda3/snake_game/README.md

 The player can control the snake's direction using arrow keys.
 The snake grows longer when it consumes food.
 Food appears at random positions on the grid.
+The game ends if the snake collides with itself or the grid boundaries.
+After a collision, the game resets, and the player can play again.